userfrosting/learn/pages/17.recipes/01.creating-a-new-page/docs.md

 Then, we simply have to fill in some of the [blocks](https://twig.sensiolabs.org/doc/2.x/tags/extends.html) defined in the layout template with our page content.
 As a simple example of using Twig to produce dynamic content, we reference the `current_user` global Twig variable to get and display the user's first name.

+>>>>>> The default UserFrosting theme is based on [AdminLTE](https://adminlte.io).
+Check it out while building your pages.
+It comes with pretty cool features and widgets you can use in your own pages !

 ## Next steps

 This recipe only covers the basics of setting up a new page.
 From here, you might want to try: